nagsenk/GADLRuleBased/README.md

 https://www.dropbox.com/s/52wyjfz1xz4oeb4/min_4_Home_and_Kitchen_5.tar.gz?dl=0
 https://www.dropbox.com/s/a17hub5m1osdukw/min_4_Movies_and_TV_5.tar.gz?dl=0

-In case you use these datasets, **Please cite the following papers**:
+If you use the above mentioned datasets, ensure to cite the below two papers:

 ```
 Ups and downs: Modeling the visual evolution of fashion trends with one-class collaborative filtering